simplic/simplic-oxs-hosting-templates/README.md

 #### Stop docker-compose

 If you want to stop the docker-compose infrastructure, execute `.\\down.cmd`.
-If docker-compose is running in none-deamon mode, you can cancel everything using `Ctrl + C`.
+If docker-compose is running in none-detach mode, you can cancel everything using `Ctrl + C`.

 ### Add a new Simplic.OxS-Service to the template